Trésor Mossi

-Trésor Ngabo Mossi (born 28 August 2001) is a Burundian footballer who plays as a midfielder for Luxembourgish club UN Käerjéng 97.
+Trésor Ngabo Mossi (born 28 August 2001) is a Burundian footballer who plays as a midfielder for Sumgayit in Azerbaijan Premier League.

 Career

 Mossi started his career with Burundian side Aigle Noir (Makamba).
 In 2021, he signed for Westerlo in the Belgian second division.
+In 2023, he joined Azerbaijan Premier League side Sumgayit FK, where he has made over 58 appearances.